Logius-standaarden/API-Design-Rules/sections/designRules.md

             <li>The API design of Convenience,- and Process API types (as described in <a href="https://docs.geostandaarden.nl/api/def-hr-API-Strategie-20200204/#aanbeveling-2-analyseer-welke-api-s-je-aan-moet-bieden-welke-informatievragen-wil-je-beantwoorden">Aanbeveling 2</a> of the NL API Strategie) SHOULD NOT be a 1-on-1 mapping of the underlying domain- or persistence model.</li>
             <li>The API design of a System API type (as described in <a href="https://docs.geostandaarden.nl/api/def-hr-API-Strategie-20200204/#aanbeveling-2-analyseer-welke-api-s-je-aan-moet-bieden-welke-informatievragen-wil-je-beantwoorden">Aanbeveling 2</a> of the NL API Strategie) MAY be a mapping of the underlying  persistence model.</li>
             <li>The API SHOULD NOT expose information about the technical components being used, such as development platforms/frameworks or database systems.</li>
-            <li>The API SHOULD offer client-friendly attribute names and values, while persisted data may contain abbreviated terms or serializations which might be cumbersome for consumption.</li>
+            <li>The API SHOULD offer client-friendly attribute names and values, while persisted data may contain abbreviated terms or serialisations which might be cumbersome for consumption.</li>
          </ul>
       </dd>
    </dl>